hu-macsy/lama_old/scai/solver/doc/lecture/task_6.rst

 the logging level of your CSRSparseMatrixLogger (e.g. "Matrix.CSRSparseMatrix =
 DEBUG").
 If you are using the LAMA Provided CG solver you can activate logging for it with "Solver.IterativeSolver.CG = INFO".
+For a detailed explanation on loggin refer to :ref:`scailogging:main-page_logging`.

 .. csv-table::
    :header: "previous", "Solution", "next"